SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reconciliation.md

  $(".diagram").sequenceDiagram({theme: 'hand'});
 </script>

-The following are steps to perform reconciliation against SEQR from cashregisters
+The following are steps to perform reconciliation against SEQR from cash registers

 1. At the end of a working shift or shop hour, a cashier presses a button 'Close & Reconcile' on a cash register.
-The cash registers application send markTransactionPeriod request to SEQR to mark end of transactions list for this period.
+The cash register sends markTransactionPeriod request to SEQR to mark end of transactions list for this period.
 SEQR returns with a unique reference number, ersReference.
 2. The cash register waits for a couple of seconds (around 3 seconds) in order to make sure that all transactions are ready to process for reconciliation report.